89Q12/M3E5/README.md

   - Auto tasks
   - Alerts for various services like Twitch and Reddit
   - Music player
-    - youtube playlist
+    - youtube playlists
     - Spotify
     - youtube-dl implementation needs a rework
   - custom messaging design
   - Recording meetings ( Voice recording to an mp3 file)
   - Custom voice channels
   - poke admins/moderators via Telegram or Email if they aren't online
+  - Ticket/Support system
   - Advanced permission system, that uses groups of accepted roles and banned roles per command
   - unittests
   - Web interface but I will open a seperate repository for that
     - basic api
-- Chatbot features
-  - Discord bridge
-  - maybe more but idk now yet

 # Critical bugs